 Brock men’s basketball prepare for biggest basketball game in Niagara history at the Meridian Centre

-Three years ago, Charles Kissi was brought in as the new head coach for the Brock men’s basketball program.
-He was taking over a program that last won a National title in 2007-08, which was the team’s second CIS title ever.
+Three years ago, Charles Kissi was brought in as the new head coach for the Brock men’s basketball.
+He was taking over a program that last won a National title in 2008, which was the team’s second CIS title ever.
 However, the year prior to Kissi’s first season the Badgers finished 8-13, which led to a desire for change.

 Dani Elgadi, a 6’7 forward was finishing up his fifth year of high school and already had several universities pursuing him.